Work permits for employees in Hong Kong: A complete guide for employers [2024]

 In Hong Kong, there are several types of work visas, but the following are the most common ones likely to be relevant to an employer:

 • General employment policy (GEP) Visa: This is the standard work visa issued to foreign professionals who possess special skills, knowledge, or experience not readily available in Hong Kong.
-The applicant must have a job offer from a Hong Kong company and the remuneration package should be at a level commonly taken as a good educational background.
+The applicant must have a job offer from a Hong Kong company, and the remuneration package should be at a level comparable to other Hong Kong professionals.

 • Admission scheme for mainland talents and professionals (ASMTP): This work visa category is for mainland China residents who have special skills, knowledge, or experience of value to (and are not readily available in) Hong Kong.